 You will need to provide information disclosing how your app collects data, whether you share data, how you handle data in your possession, and more.
 You'll also need to commit to following Google's Families policy (if applicable) and announce whether your app has undergone an independent, third-party security review.

-Let's look closer at each of these requirements.
+Let's look closer at each of the requirements set out by Google.

 Collection of Data